Archery at the 2020 Summer Olympics – Men's individual

-The men's individual archery event was one of 5 archery events at the 2020 Summer Olympics.
-It is being held at Yumenoshima Park.
+The men's individual archery event was one of five archery events at the 2020 Summer Olympics.
+It was held at Yumenoshima Park, in Tokyo, Japan.
 There were 64 competitors from 40 nations, with nations having either 1 or 3 archers.

 Background

-This is the 13th consecutive appearance of the event, which has been held every Games since archery returned to the Olympic program in 1972.
+This was the 13th consecutive Olympic appearance of the event, which has been held every Games since archery returned to the Olympic program in 1972.

 Six of the 8 quarterfinalists from the 2016 Games returned: silver medalist Jean-Charles Valladont of France, bronze medalist Brady Ellison of the United States, fourth-place finisher Sjef van den Berg of the Netherlands, and quarterfinalists Mauro Nespoli of Italy, Taylor Worth of Australia, and Takaharu Furukawa of Japan.
 Furukawa had been the silver medalist in 2012.
 Ellison was the world record holder for the 72-arrow ranking round as well as the 2019 World Champion.

 Qualification

 64 archers qualify for the men's archery events.
 The 12 National Olympic Committees (NOCs) that qualify for the men's team event (including the host, Japan) enter the 3 team members in the individual event as well.
 Otherwise, NOCs may qualify a maximum of 1 archer in men's individual.
 There are quota spots available at various tournaments, including the World Championships, multiple continental events, and a final qualification tournament.
 There are also two Tripartite Commission invitational spots.